Prerequisites

 Optional tools

-The following tools are optional.
-Install them to enable additional features.
+The following are optional.
+Set them up to enable additional features.

 |---|---|